GabeScott/standard-works-vault/General Conference/1975 October - “Why Can’t We”.md

 “I am now working with this elders quorum president as his counselor.
 My wife is teaching Primary and is a visiting teacher.
 I was lost, but because someone cared, someone took time, someone took the risk of showing his love and concern, I was found and was able to lead my family back to the Lord.”
 He went on to say, “I plead with all members of the Church to look around and help guide lost children back to their Heavenly Father.”

 Our prophet has spoken.
 Quorums are accepting this challenge, “Why can’t we?”
 The quorums know that we can.
 They all realize that there are thousands of men who are waiting only for the friendly extending of the hand.
-Quorum presidents realize, “The night is far spent, the day is at hand.”
-(Rom.
-13:12.)
+Quorum presidents realize, “The night is far spent, the day is at hand.” ([[Romans 13.12|Rom.
+13:12]].)

 I testify that Jesus the Christ is the source of priesthood power.
 No power can stay the progress of his church.
 In the name of Jesus Christ.
 Amen.